 cdiscpilot01-protocol.ttl – contains the concepts and relationships that are specific for the protocol of the pilot study.
 It contains the protocol-specified activities, rule sets, and controlled terms/value sets.
 It imports the study.ttl ontology.
 It is expected that this file will be the primary source to generate the blank case report form and the define.xml contents.
 Since study protocols are considered proprietary, it is expected this file will reside behind a firewall with restricted access.
-It also defined a separate namespace called custom: to store protocol-specific concepts and custom terms that are not present in code.ttl
+It also defines a separate namespace called custom: to store protocol-specific concepts and custom terms that are not present in code.ttl

 cdiscpilot01.ttl – contains the instance data for the study.
 It imports the cdiscpilot01-protocol.ttl file.
 This file also resides behind a firewall.